sensepost/mail-in-the-middle/README.md

 docker build -t maitm .       # Build docker run --rm -ti maitm -h  # To get help docker run --rm -ti maitm -c config/config.yml -f -n # To forward the emails and only forward newest emails
+# If you want to use your own configuration files and attachment folder you can map a volume for that:
+docker run -it --rm -v $(pwd)/config:/Maitm/config -v $(pwd)/attachments:/Maitm/attachments maitm -n -f -c config/myconfig.yml
 ```

 Change the configuration (-c) parameter and flags (-f, -n) per your needs.